boredhero/morefuelsmod-1.14/README.md

 #### Further Notes:
 * While it *IS* possible to use IntelliJ IDEA, I **strongly prefer** contributors to use Eclipse just to keep the code nice n pure since this repo has more than just the src folder.
 * You can configure the amount of RAM used for script operations/build operations in gradle.properties.
-Default for this repo is 4 but adjust accordingly.
+Default for this repo is 5 GB but adjust accordingly.

 ### Building a Jar